OscarBennich/dnd-notes/Campaign - 'Chip and The Groundbounds'/Sessions/Session 48.md

 - We encounter a gecko - I give him my glasses
 - We find another mask with flickering green flames - Mine?
 - We come upon another pig with a beret who is painting
-	- He's painting a scene from [[Queen Titania]]'s court, the summer court
+	- He's painting a scene from [[Queen Titania of the Summer Court]]'s court, the summer court
 - We find another mask, covered in vines
 - We find the pillar in the middle, a key, and another mask
 - We let Pig-Bianca out of her cage but there's no mask for her